dylankuming/EEE4022S_3D_Ultrasonic_Anemometer/README.md

 # EEE4022S 3D Ultrasonic Anemometer

 This repository contains the complete development files for the **3D Ultrasonic Anemometer** project developed as part of the EEE4022S course.
 The goal of the project is to design, build, and test a low-cost, accurate, and reliable 3D ultrasonic anemometer using Commercial-Off-The-Shelf (COTS) components.
-The system measures wind speed and direction in three dimensions (X, Y, and Z) using ultrasonic transducers and provides real-time data visualization.
+The system measures wind data in three dimensions (X, Y, and Z) using ultrasonic transducers and provides real-time data visualisation.

 ## Repository Structure